 Syntax is a royal pain in the neck for beginning programmers.
+For a lot of kids learning computing or programming syntax is the single largest hurtle.
 It’s hard to teach both a new (programming) language and a new way of thinking and problem solving at the same time.
 This tends to be a big stumbling block for teaching a lot of basic computing concepts.
 For years there have been tools developed that remove syntax from the equation.
 Alice and Scratch are probably the most well-known and popular of these tools.
 But there are other options and I find that many people don’t know about them all.
 I’m not sure I know them all but I do know something about a bunch of them.
 I thought it might be useful to list the ones I know about to help others find what might work for them.
 Feel free to tell me about any I am missing BTW.
 I’m always looking for new things to try.

 All of these tools have some great features and either university or private research behind the development.
 Curriculum for them can be found through their web sites or Internet searching.
 Textbooks exist for some of them as well.
 They’re listed in no particular order so check out something new to you.

 Alice Alice is a 3-d environment from Carnegie Mellon.
 It is probably the most popular and best known of all of these tools as CMU has been promoting it for some years.
 It can be a bit resource intensive but the ability to create 3D worlds is a big plus.
 The latest version, Alice 3.0, allows users to export to Java programs.
 This makes Alice very popular with APCS teachers.

 Kodu is a coding environment originally developed by Microsoft Research for the Xbox 360 but now also available for Windows PCs.
 It is highly graphical with a simple When/Do model of programming.
 Designed for younger students (8 is the target age) it is very usable by precocious younger students and powerful enough for older students.